DeveloppeurPascal/ExeBulkSigning/assets/README.md

-# Public assets for this project
+# Assets for this code repository

-"public" doesn't mean free to do anything with them, read the README.md files before using the assets outside this project.
+Having public resources does not mean you can use them.

+By default, you are not authorized to use the files in this folder's tree outside the projects in this repository.
+They are licensed by their authors and designers.

+Please refer to the README.md files in each folder to check license information, use cases and source links.